Faculty Qualifications (in compliance with Higher Learning Commission guidelines)

 Please note that as of Spring/Summer 2023, all Faculty Qualifications Assurance processes moved to an online system.
 A guide is available for reference.

-This process must be followed for hiring of all teaching faculty.
+This process must be followed for initial hiring of all teaching faculty.
 A Faculty Qualifications Assurance Form (in the online system) must be completed and submitted, along with a current resume/curriculum vita and official transcripts, as part of the hiring process for all teaching faculty.

 Faculty Qualifications (in compliance with HLC guidelines)